voliva/ps4-p8/README.md

 Project based on [OpenOrbis PS4 Toolchain](https://github.com/OpenOrbis/OpenOrbis-PS4-Toolchain)

+Pico-8 is a Fantasy Programmable Console made by Lexaloffe Games.
+This emulator is compatible with built pico-8 cartridges in PNG format, to build your own games you will need the original [Pico-8 console](https://www.lexaloffle.com/pico-8.php)

 ## Status

 Not finished - Currently it's complete just enough so that it can run one simple game I made, Minewalker, which is a game inspired by minesweeper.
 The cartridge is included in assets/misc/minewalker.p8.png: